aws-samples/gitlab-for-eks/content/_index.md

 # Ultimate GitOps: Deploy Secure Microservices to AWS EKS with the GitLab Agent

-This workshop focuses specifically on using the GitLab Kubernetes Agent to accomplish integration of a GitLab Instance (including GitLab.com SaaS) with an EKS cluster for managing cluster applications that are built and tested by GitLab.
+This workshop focuses specifically on integration of a GitLab Instance (including GitLab.com SaaS) with an EKS cluster for managing cluster applications that are built and tested by GitLab.
+The workshop uses the new GitLab Agent for Kubernetes as it’s Kubernetes connection method.
+While the agent is new as of this writing it will soon be the only way to integrate GitLab and Kubernetes - so the workshop is also relevant even after the Certificate Connection method is full depreciated.

 ### New GitLab Kubernetes Agent Based Integration